hoodoer/JS-Tap/README.md

 ### generateIntelReport.py
 Not even sure if this works anymore.
 Prior to the web UI for JS-Tap, the generateIntelReport script would comb through the gathered loot and generate a PDF report.

-## Demo
-Blog and video demos coming soon.
-Readme will be updated when these are available publicly.